 In my ‘grab bag’ I packed a warm layer that I changed into in the airport loos.
 This included:

 - extra pair of socks

 - fleece top to add an extra layer under my jacket

 - base layer gloves

-By ‘grab bag’ I mean my small Eagle Creek compression packing cube.
+By ‘grab bag’ I mean my smallest cube from my set of packing cube.
 I absolutely love these things because they squash the contents down to half their size.
-You can get cheaper ones but I have yet to find ones that work as well as Eagle Creek.
+I have the cubes bt eagle Creek but you can get cheaper ones.

 You have two main choices depending on how cold it is when you’re away.
 As I’ve mentioned, it was unseasonably warm when I visited.
 Therefore, most of the time, I went out in the evening with just my normal clothes on.
 Yep, that’s right – jeans, boots, a couple of layers of tops, a fleece, my lightweight North Face jacket, hat and gloves.